 - DO NOT STAPLE YOUR RETURN OR ANY SCHEDULE, FORM OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - Do not send correspondence with your return. - Check the boxes to make sure you filled in all required boxes - Sign your return and have your spouse sign, if filing jointly. - Include all required documents.
-Include Form(s) W-2 after the last page of your return. - Write your SSN and tax year on the front of your check.
+A math error can cause delays in processing your return. - Do not send correspondence with your return. - If you completed Form 203, be sure to check box 4a on page 1 of your return.
+Place Form 203 on top of your return. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign, if filing jointly. - Include Form(s) W-2 after the last page of your return.
+Include all other required documents. - Write your SSN and tax year on the front of your check.

-The department may charge you \$25 for a check returned unpaid by your financial institution.
+The department may charge you \$50 for a check returned unpaid by your financial institution.